Local Symmetry and Global Structure in Adaptive Voter Models: Adaptive Voter Models

 Most previous studies have considered AVM variants without mutation, corresponding in our setting to $\lambda = 0$.
-In this setting, any state with $R = 0$ is an absorbing state of the Markov chain.
+In this setting, any state in which $R = 0$ is an absorbing state of the Markov chain.
 Such a state consists of one or more connected components within each of which consensus reigns.
 Letting $C(u)$ denote the connected component of node $u$ in the absorbing state in this regime, it holds that $C(u) = C(v)$ implies $\mathcal{L}_u = \mathcal{L}_v$ for any nodes $u$ and $v$.
 As discussed in both \cite{Holme2006} and \cite{Durrett2012}, there is a phase transition in the (random) final value $\q^*$ of the opinion densities in the absorbing state.
 In both model variants, there is a critical value $\alpha^*$, depending on $\q(0)$, such that, if $\alpha \geq \alpha^*(\q(0))$, $\abs{\q^* - \q(0)}_1 = O\left(\frac{\log n}{n}\right)$ with high probability as $n$ grows large.
-In the large $n$ limit, the opinion densities are not appreciably altered by the dynamics.
+Thus, in the large $n$ limit, the opinion densities are not appreciably altered by the dynamics.
 We refer to this as the ``subcritical'' parameter regime.
-On the other hand, if $\alpha < \alpha^*(\q(0))$, $\q^*$ is governed by a bimodal distribution whose modes are independent of $\q(0)$, determined instead by $\alpha$, $c$, and the model rewiring variant.
+On the other hand, if $\alpha < \alpha^*(\q(0))$, $\q^*$ is governed by a bimodal distribution parameterized by $\alpha$, $c$, and the model rewiring variant.
 In both models, the phase transition marks the point at which the voting dynamics outstrip the rewiring dynamics, in the sense that the rewiring dynamics are no longer fast enough to resolve most disagreements, and therefore also corresponds to a transition in the time to reach the final state \cite{Holme2006,Rogers2013}.
 We refer to this regime as ``supercritical.''
+Note that in the $\lambda = 0$ case, the non-ergodicity of the model implies that all these results are to an extent dependent on the initial state $\mathcal{G}_0$ of the AVM.
+While this dependence is generally weak in the standard AVM we consider here, in related model variants \cite{kureh2019fitting} the initial conditions may often dominate even the rewiring mechanism in determining the final system state.